reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 This example shows a component with `setState` calls inside of `componentWillMount`:
 `embed:update-on-async-rendering/initializing-state-before.js`

-The simplest refactor for this type of component is to move the state-updates to the constructor or to a property initializer, like so:
+The simplest refactor for this type of component is to move state initialization to the constructor or to a property initializer, like so:
 `embed:update-on-async-rendering/initializing-state-after.js`

 ### Fetching external data